Have you ever had a challenge in your district but weren’t sure how to solve it? Would you like to be given the time and structure to find a solution?

 - Teams must have the support of the district technology director and superintendent.

-- All team members must be able to attend the two-day fall workshop (September 22 and 23 during the Fall Symposium)
+- All team members must be able to attend the one-day fall workshop (September 23 during the Fall Symposium)

 - If you would like assistance in finding team members from other districts contact Kelli Lane or Bryan Phillips via email.